nergui85/nys_salary_project/nys_salary_project.md

     breaks = seq(-20000, 40000, by = 10000)) +
   labs(
     x = "County Names",
-    y = "Median Total Other Types of Pay", title = "The Median Total Other Pay for Municipal Employees of New York State By County", fill = "New York State County Names"
+    y = "Total for Other Pay ($)", title = "The Total Other Pay for Municipal Employees of New York State By County", fill = "New York State County Names"
   ) +
   theme(axis.text.x = element_text(angle = 90, vjust = 0.5, hjust = 0.5))